This article is original and not a word to word translation from any book or page.

 Duchenne sign: (claw hand – benediction hand) caused by ulnar never dysfunction.

 Ulnar paradox: the severity of claw hand deformity appears more severe when the lunar nerve injury is distal (FDP remains innervated if the lesion is distal along the claw hand apparent).
 This for instance happens after a high ulnar nerve injury, when the nerve starts to recover and reinnervate the FDP, the claw hand starts to worsen.

-Essex Lopresti: radial bead fracture – DRUJ injury – Interosseous membrane rupture
+Essex Lopresti: radial head fracture – DRUJ injury – Interosseous membrane rupture

 Cotton-Loder wrist position: extreme volar and lunar deviation position (after distal radius fracture reduction and casting), it increases risk of carpal tunnel syn.